vonpupp/odoo-module-tutorial/README.md

 # ODOO MODULE TUTORIAL

-Example on how to [build a module based on v10]
+Example on how to build a module based on Odoo v10.

 [build a module based on v10]: https://www.odoo.com/documentation/10.0/howtos/backend.html